 When construction began on Mesa’s $99 million arts complex in 2002, a seed of belief was planted deep in the heart of the city’s historical downtown — a belief that the quiet district could eventually grow into something greater.
 The sleek Valley Metro trains link historical Mesa with Arizona State University, Tempe’s Mill Avenue, and the skyscrapers of central Phoenix.

-Now 10 years after the Mesa Arts Center opened at the corner of Main and Center streets, that idea is firmly rooted among the many downtown residents, business owners and activists who have fallen in love with the area.
+Now, nearly 20 years after the Mesa Arts Center opened at the corner of Main and Center streets, that idea is firmly rooted among the many downtown residents, business owners, and activists who have fallen in love with the area.

 Downtown Mesa now has more restaurants that stay open later, along with an eclectic mix of shops that appeal to a younger crowd.
 The performing-arts theater draws celebrities like actor William Shatner.
 Groups of Millennials stroll down Main Street to take “selfies” with the public art sculptures that have become a staple.
 The arts scene is growing.
 Art lofts are being promoted.

 Though Mesa’s population is greater than bigger-name cities like Atlanta and Miami, its sprawling, suburban approach to development has never really centered on a downtown hub that generates a significant sense of community pride.
 That is changing.

 Mesa is a sprawling city.
 The edges span over 20 miles.
 For southeast Mesa residents who live a full 20 miles away from downtown, the area can seem distant and unfamiliar.
 Some others who live closer have written downtown off as boring or unsafe.